Aarathu Sinam

 Aarathu Sinam is a 2016 Indian Tamil-language crime thriller film written and directed by Arivazhagan and produced by Sri Thenandal Films.
 A remake of Jeethu Joseph's Malayalam film Memories (2013), the film stars Arulnithi, Aishwarya Rajesh and Aishwarya Dutta.
-Featuring music composed by Thaman and cinematography by Aravinnd Singh, the film began production during November 2015 and released in February 2016.
-The movie got a positive critical reception, the film was a hit.
+It was released on 26 February 2016 to positive reviews from critics but was an average grosser.

 Plot

 ACP Aravind was a daredevil police officer who is now off duty due to his drinking habits, which he engaged in after his wife Miya and child Meenu were murdered by criminals who wanted revenge.
 Aravind's supervisor requests him to proceed with a parallel investigation in a case involving the disappearance and possible kidnapping of several young married men, since the present police team is not able to make any progress in the case.
 Aravind refuses to this, but later, his mother requests him to.
 Aravind soon gets into the case files and consults the postmortem documents and the doctors who conducted it.

 Soon, Aravind is seen making a breakthrough in the case.
 Another two kidnappings happen in the series, and all this leads to Aravind's rough conclusion of the murderer.
 The murderer is an eccentric person, has a limp in his feet, and either hates or loves women.
 The killer leaves certain clues inscribed by sharp surgical knives on the victims' chests.
 This serves Aravind's thinking of what kind of person the killer is and who his next target is.
 Upon careful examination of the words inscribed in the victims' bodies, Aravind uncovers that the words are actually Aramaic, the language that Jesus used for communication.
 The words are later found to point to biblical proverbs, thus helping Aravind lead to conclusions that the killer is insane and that he assumed the victims gave up their lives for the sins committed by their respective wives.
 He soon figures out that the wives of the kidnapped husbands have links and they all had to do with a guy who studied with them certain years back.
 There was absolutely no evidence of such a person.

-During all these scenes, Aravind realizes that there is one last target, and the killer will not miss this, and he will disappear after that.
+During all these scenes, Aravind realises that there is one last target, and the killer will not miss this, and he will disappear after that.
 He eventually finds out that the next target is his own brother, and his brother's wife is the last link in the connection.
 Aravind, with the help of his colleague and other evidences, finds out that the killer has a property.
 The film ends with Aravind using his presence of mind, apprehending the murderer and saving his brother's life.
 The story of this movie is adapted from Blake Pierce's novel Before He Kills.